triton-inference-server/python_backend/inferentia/README.md

  $source <triton path>/python_backend/inferentia/qa/setup_test_enviroment_and_test.sh
 ```
 where `<triton path>` is usually `/home/ubuntu`/.
-This script will pull the corresponding [server](https://github.com/triton-inference-server/server)
+This script will pull the [server repo](https://github.com/triton-inference-server/server)
 that contains the tests for inferentia.
 It will then build the most recent
 Triton Server and Triton SDK.